gridaco/grida/extensions/vetur-web/README.md

   <br>
 </p>

-# This extension is a fork from [Vetur](https://github.com/vuejs/vetur) for github1s.
+# This extension is a fork from [Vetur](https://github.com/vuejs/vetur) for githubsurf.

 # At present only languages features is reserved